 There are a number of terms that are essential to understanding the various forms of dictatorship.

-All students: Define the following terms using Marzano’s method*–junta, oligarchy, monarchy, one party state, benevolent dictatorship, despotism, banana republic (not the store).
+All students: Define the following terms using Marzano’s method*–junta, oligarchy, monarchy, one party state, benevolent dictatorship, despotism, cult of personality, banana republic (not the store), great man theory.

 4. Is X A Dictator

 Modern leaders are often accused of being a dictator.
 Two leaders that are accused often are Donald Trump and Recep Tayyip Erdogan.
-We will have a discussion around this topic around November 25th.
+We will discuss this topic on multiple occasions with the first occurring October 1st.

 SOCIAL 30-2: Some have argued that Donald Trump is engaging in authoritarian rule.
 Research these claims: is he really?
 What evidence supports this?
 Which evidence contradicts this?
 Is Donald Trump authoritarian?